Nick Wood (rugby union): Club career

 The loose-head prop was a regular on the bench during the 2003/04 campaign and made a handful of starts during the World Cup period.
-After a couple of consistent seasons, Wood is a regular in the first team.
+After a couple of consistent seasons, Wood became a regular in the first team.
 He made 20 starts and 6 substitute appearances during the 2006–07 season for Gloucester Rugby and he scored 1 try against Harlequins at Kingsholm.
 Wood played in the League final that season, losing to the Leicester Tigers.
+He was named in the Premiership Rugby Dream Team in the 2006-07 end of season awards.

 On 12 January 2010, Wood signed a new contract with Gloucester Rugby to keep him at the club until at least 2013.

 On 2 April 2013, it was announced that he had signed a three-year contract extension to keep him at Gloucester until the end of the 2015–16 season.

 Nick retired at the end of the 2015/6 season, after making 278 appearances for Gloucester (a club record in the professional era).
 He is currently Master in charge of Rugby at Radley College, Oxfordshire.